Roter Text Pop-Up Ausstellung auf gelben Hintergrund

 This special form of temporary exhibition gives both large and small projects the opportunity to share their results with our visitors.
 Always new, always flexible and never boring.
 Be part of this unique exhibition format and discover the diversity of our pop-up exhibitions.

-From January 22 to February 15, 2026, the EXPERIMINTA Science Center in Frankfurt will host the pop-up exhibition “Ball Kid Master 2025.”
-The exhibition will present selected results from a start-up project at Frankfurt University of Applied Sciences (Frankfurt UAS).
-As part of this project, first-year students in the mechanical engineering bachelor’s programs demonstrated their technical skills, creativity, and teamwork right at the start of their studies.
+The exhibition showcased selected results from a startup project at Frankfurt University of Applied Sciences (Frankfurt UAS).
+As part of this project, first-year students in the mechanical engineering bachelor’s programs demonstrated their technical skills, creativity, and teamwork abilities right at the start of their studies.

 To mark the United Nations International Year of Quantum Science and Technology, the ct.qmat – Complexity and Topology in Quantum Matter Cluster of Excellence at the Universities of Würzburg and Dresden presented the travelling exhibition RETHINKING PHYSICS.